xmartlabs/fountain/README.md

 </p>

 A smart and simple way to work with paged endpoints.
-To see an example of how to use it, check out the introducing Fountain post: [part one](https://blog.xmartlabs.com/2018/07/16/Introducing-Fountain-Part-One/) and [part two](https://blog.xmartlabs.com/2018/08/20/Introducing-Fountain-Part-Two/).
+To see an example of how to use it, check out the introducing Fountain posts: [part one](https://blog.xmartlabs.com/2018/07/16/Introducing-Fountain-Part-One/) and [part two](https://blog.xmartlabs.com/2018/08/20/Introducing-Fountain-Part-Two/).